Javascript is not enabled.

 4. Get an introduction to starting a business

-While it's a tricky time right now to launch a business, it could be the ideal moment to work on a business plan and learn entreprenurial skills you will need if you decide to give it try.
+While timing when to launch a business can be tricky, the time is always right to consider working on a business plan and learning the entrepreneurial skills you will need if you decide to give it try.
 EdX offers many courses on how to become an entrepreneur.
 These classes can teach you how to identify business opportunities, perform market research and plan your business logistics.

 Member benefit